Trivo25/mina-zk-rollup/src/client_sdk/README.md

 # /client_sdk

-This folder contains some code that should allow easy interfaction with the rollup backend
+This folder contains some code that should allow easy interaction with the rollup backend